Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Decision Aid Experiments

-This experiment had 960 participants (mean age = 31.1 $\pm$ 11.6 years) who earned \$0.65 for completing the task.
-Estimates within 0.15 of the true value earned a \$2 bonus and the closest guesses split a \$50 reward.
-Participants also received a message through the Prolific platform sharing the true CPI figure once it was announced on December 10th.
-When appropriate, the presentation of the choice of information was counterbalanced evenly across all six possible configurations and an analysis of the subgroups revealed no significant differences in choices.
+Across the three collections, we recruited a total of 1,956 participants.
+Each earned \$0.65 for completing the task, estimates within 0.15 of the true value earned a \$2 bonus, and the closest guess(es) split a \$50 reward.
+Once the true CPI value was announced, participants received a message through the Prolific platform with the value.
+The prompt to choose an aid provided text descriptions of the aids.
+Because there was a possible ordering effect on choice based on which aid descriptions were presented, the design was counterbalanced evenly across all six possible configurations.
+An analysis of the counterbalanced subgroups revealed no significant differences in choices.
+See Supplemental Materials Appendix \ref{sm: study2} for examples of experimental stimuli.

-\subsection{Study 1 Results}
+\subsubsection{Study 2 Results}

-In Figure \ref{fig:choice} we show the kernel density estimates (KDE) for the distributions of individual predictions from all treatment conditions.
-Each panel is associated with a choice treatment while each KDE within the panels is one of the decision aid treatments.
-The decision aid label used for the Multiple Choice condition is the last aid that the participant saw.
-The distributions across treatments show that unique decision aids have different effects on the group estimates for each condition.
-The Fed.
-Statement treatments produce more accurate group estimates and tend to have lower variance.
-The Predictive Model and Components treatments were less accurate and had higher variances.

-These different distributions make the setting ripe for a treatment effect of choice.
-Our primary preregistered hypothesis is that the group estimate of the choice treatments has a smaller error than the Assigned condition and, indeed, crowds in the Single Choice and Multiple Choice condition are more accurate, which provides evidence of metawisdom of the crowd.
-These differences are statistically significant, as shown in Table \ref{tab:Table CPI}.
-Under the Single Choice condition, the mean estimate for all decision aids was 7.97\% compared to 8.66\% in the Assigned condition.
-The group squared error (GSE) likewise decreased from 3.47 to 1.38.
-The crowd in the Multiple Choice condition was the most accurate, with an average estimate of 7.80\% and a group squared error of 1.01.